 To enhance the academic, personal and emotional success of our students during after-school programming.

 To build on school day academics, positive behavior interventions, collaborate with the community in providing enrichment opportunities for our students while promoting a sense of belonging and working with the whole child.

 The Loop is a school year program.
-Programs are offered 32 weeks during the school year for 2.5 to 3 hours a day, 4 days a week.
-In addition, students may participate in 6 to 8 weeks of summer program offered 5 hours a day.
+Programs are offered 32 weeks during the school year for 2.5 to 3 hours a day, 4 days a week on Monday-Thursday.
+In addition, students may participate in 6 weeks of summer program offered Monday-Thursday.
 School year programs begin immediately following the final bell and ends between 5:30 and 6:00 pm.
 A typical schedule includes:

 - Attendance and Snack

-- Academic Support Hour-homework help, Tutoring, Loop curriculum, Lego, Computers
+- Academic Support Hour-homework help, Tutoring, Loop curriculum, STEM/STEAM, Computers

 - Field trips